jbcodeforce/ML-studies/docs/coding/langchain.md

 ### How to

-???- question "q1"
+???- question "Defining an agent with tool calling, and the concept of scratchpad"
-    Define  an agent with user input,  a component for formatting intermediate steps (agent action, tool output pairs) (`format_to_openai_tool_messages`: convert (AgentAction, tool output) tuples into FunctionMessages), and  a component for converting the output message into an agent action/agent finish:
+    Define  an agent with 1/ a user input, 2/ a component for formatting intermediate steps (agent action, tool output pairs) (`format_to_openai_tool_messages`: convert (AgentAction, tool output) tuples into FunctionMessages), and 3/ a component for converting the output message into an agent action/agent finish:

     ```python
+    # x is the response from LLM
     agent = (
             {
                 "input": lambda x: x["input"],